wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    Search within kubernetes.io to copy code.

-   Use <tt>kubectl create</tt>.
+1. Create yaml file as well as pod:

+   <tt>kubectl create -f file.pod.yaml</tt>.

+   The resulting file includes additional annotations.

-   Paste to the Notpad available during the exam.
+1. Paste to the Notpad available during the exam.
 Save commands there for copy rather than retype.

    <pre><strong>k -n pluto get all -o wide
    </strong></pre>